Heaveness/GTFriendlyO/README.md

 - All of the Main and Special weapons have either been overhauled, reworked or tweaked.
 - Muzzle flash has been mostly removed as my friends and I am photosensitive.
-- Significantly changes were made to create synergies between weapons and classes.
+- Significant changes were made to create synergies between weapons and classes.
-- Promotes more build diversity and team compositions.
+- Promotes more diverse team compositions with unique build synergies.
-- Silence CC does not mean silent weapon, it's the capability to temporarily disable some enemy abilties such as non-boss tongues.
+- Silence CC does not mean silent weapon, it's the capability to temporarily disable some enemy abilities such as non-boss tongues.
 - DoT stands for Damage-over-Time effect that deals damage based on ticks per second.
-- Reserve Ammo means there is not reloading, as the weapon utilize the whole ammo reserve.
+- Reserve Ammo means there is no reloading, as the weapon utilizes the whole ammo reserve.

 | ORIGINAL NAME			| NEW NAME							| TRAIT															| BALLISTICS		|
 |-----------------------|-----------------------------------|:-------------------------------------------------------------:|:-----------------:|